GROOTVADERSBOSCH CONSERVANCY

 CALEDON RIVER

-Conservation Importance: Maintain flows as important to maintain quality in main stream
+Conservation Importance: Maintain flows as the tributaries are important to maintain quality in the main Buffeljags.

 UPPER BUFFELJAGS RIVER